CSA-infra/RISCV-Scalable-Simulation-tutorial/README.md

 ```

 ### Getting Started
-Build the documentation to get start with the two-part tutorial.
+Follow the documentation [online](https://csa-infra.github.io/RISCV-Scalable-Simulation-tutorial/index.html) or build the documentation  yourself.
 Minimum required version of python is 3.10.
 The tutorial has been tested on Linux based systems.

 ```
 python3 -m venv imec_tut_2025